Tyronnosaurus/arduino-alarm-system/Readme.md

 The whole project is done in C++ for the Arduino bootloader.

-This was presented as part of my final univerity project.
+This was presented as part of my final university project.